jakob-schuster/restrander-vignette/README.md

 }
 ```

+Looking closely at a couple of the lines:
-The line `"report-artefacts": true` specifies that, while searching for primers, we would like to quantify TSO and RTP artefacts as we parse the input file.
-The line `"exclude-unknowns": true` means that any unknown reads (including primer artefacts) should be filtered out of the input, into a separate output file.
+- `"report-artefacts": true` specifies that, while searching for primers, we would like to quantify TSO and RTP artefacts as we parse the input file.
+- `"exclude-unknowns": true` means that any unknown reads (including primer artefacts) should be filtered out of the input, into a separate output file.
 If you check your output directory, you'll find them in an `unknowns.fq.gz` file.

-Let's try changing these parameters.
+Let's change these parameters.
 Create a copy of `PCB109.json`.
 Give it some new name like `my-custom-PCB109.json`, and tweak the lines so that `"report-artefacts": false` and `"exclude-unknowns": false`.
-Now, we can run Restrander with this new config:
+Now, run Restrander with this new config:

 ```bash
 ./restrander/restrander \